 Sustainable Packaging and Your Business

-Have you and/or your company made the decision to move to more eco-friendly packaging?
+Have you and/or your company made the decision to move to more sustainable packaging?
 Or to become a more sustainable company overall?
 Or perhaps you are already an earth-conscious business and want to ensure you’re making the right decisions for yourself and the planet.
+First of all- congrats on making the right call!
+Single-use, unrecycled packaging is bad for both the planet and your business.
+Luckily, we’re here to help you develop a sustainable packaging strategy perfect for your business.

 People often come to us asking questions such as “what packaging is most sustainable” or “what material is best for the planet”?
 What it seems like folks are looking for is an agreed upon and objective framework for evaluating what options are better for the planet so they can easily make decisions.

 Unfortunately, there is no real framework like that.
+However, we have our own sustainable packaging framework that we operate by, and you can see it summarized in the infographic below.
 In this article, we provide a summary of how to think about sustainability (and sustainable packaging in particular) decisions for your business.
-Then, we share tips for how you can establish sustainability priorities that make the most sense for your business.
-We then provide examples of sustainable packaging guidelines from a few major brands, highlighting commonalities and differences across these guidelines.
+Then, we share tips for how you can establish a sustainable packaging strategy that makes the most sense for your business.
+We'll cap it all off with a few examples of sustainable packaging guidelines from a few major brands, highlighting commonalities and differences across these guidelines.

-Do you want concrete guidance and packaging recommendations?
-If so, get in touch!
+If you leave this article wanting more concrete guidance and green packaging recommendations, get in touch!
+As one of the leading sustainable packaging companies in the USA, we’re uniquely positioned to help guide your eco-friendly packaging strategy.
 Once we learn more about what you are selling and your basic sustainability goals, we can create an eco-friendly packaging solution that is good for the planet, your brand and your customers.
 Email us at firstname.lastname@example.org to start the conversation!
+We offer custom sustainable packaging for every business type.

 One of the first questions we typically get is - what type of packaging material should I use for my ecommerce shipments?
-Should I go paper (mailers or boxes), plastic, bioplastic, fiber (other than wood, such as hemp or straw), or something else entirely?
+Should I go paper (recyclable mailers or eco-friendly cardboard boxes), plastic, bioplastic, fiber (other than wood, such as hemp or straw), or something else entirely?
 Is renewable preferred?
 Is recycled content preferred?
 Is compostable or recyclable preferred?

 Here’s a brief summary of why we say that.
 A Life Cycle Analysis (often referred to as LCA) is a complex but fairly common approach to making sustainability related decisions like those outlined above.
 An LCA assesses the environmental impacts associated with every stage of a product's life - from the extraction and manufacturing of the raw material, to distribution, to company and end consumer use, and disposal (or recycling or composting).